maik97/wacky-rl/README.md

 # Wacky-RL

-Create your own custom reinforcement learning agents.
+Create your own custom reinforcement learning agents (or use the prebuilt agents).
 With it's modular approach `wacky-rl` makes the implementation of reinforcement learning easy and flexible - without restricting you!

 ## Prebuilt Agents